CornerstonePres/cornerstone-pres/_events/2020-03-15-worship-live-stream.md

 ---
 title: WORSHIP
-date: March 27, 2022 10:00 AM
+date: April 3, 2022 10:00 AM
 layout: event
 location: 218 Overhulse Road NW Olympia WA
 map_link: https://goo.gl/maps/FykeCyepBDwUDmeF7
 banner_image: /images/uploads/lent.jpg
 priority: true
 ---
-March 27, 2022, at 10 AM**,** the Cornerstone church family will offer hybrid worship in the SANCTUARY and via ZOOM.
+April 3, 2022, at 10 AM**,** the Cornerstone church family will offer hybrid worship in the SANCTUARY and via ZOOM.

-Scripture Reading: John 3: 1-5
+Scripture Reading: Isaiah 42:16-21

-Sermon: Enter God: When Change is Needed
+Sermon: Enter God: When All Seems to Be Against Us

 As a Matthew 25 church, Cornerstone Cares about God's people in each walk of life and seeks to support vibrant ministries that help us eradicate systemic poverty and dismantle structural racism.